postmatic/postmatic-social/readme.txt

 = Can my users log in using this plugin? =

-Proudly, no. This isn't a heavy weight <em>take over your site and break every few weeks</em> kind of plugin.
+Proudly, no. This isn't a heavy weight <em>social everything</em> kind of plugin.
 No users.
 No logins.
+No sharing (no sharing!).
 If you want your users to be able to comment without filling out a name, email, and website this is your plugin is your new best friend.
 If you want more than that try WordPress Social Login.

 = Do I have to generate api keys for each network I want to use? =